mruffini/Hierarchical-Methods-of-Moments/readme.md

 ### engines.py

-A module that contains the implementation of the Hierarchical Method of Moments described in the paper (Algorithms 1 and 2)
+A module that contains the implementation of the Hierarchical Method of Moments (Algorithms 1 and 2)

 ### other_methods.py